 Cozumel, the largest island in the Mexican Caribbean, is a short ferry-ride from Playa del Carmen.
 It's a great spot for scuba diving and snorkeling, the clear water offering visibility of up to 200 feet.
 The center of the island is mostly undeveloped jungle and lagoons with many endemic species of small animals and birds.
 Chankanaab National Park has a botanical garden featuring tropical plants, and Chankanaab Lagoon, a natural aquarium with more than 60 species of tropical fish, crustaceans and corals.
-Read more about Cozumel.

 Tulum was once a busy Mayan ceremonial center and trading port.
 The ruins are in a spectacular setting, on a cliff overlooking the Caribbean Sea.
 The town of Tulum has budget options for accommodation as well as some nice cabanas to rent along the beach.
 One interesting option is the Nueva Vida de Ramiro eco-resort.
-Read more about the Mayan ruins at Tulum, and Tulum's gorgeous beach.

 The unique topography of the Mayan Riviera makes it an ideal destination for adventure seekers.
 You can dive in cenotes, swim or raft in underground rivers, ride ATVs through the jungle and fly on ziplines.

-Ecological Parks and Reserves:
+Ecological Parks and Reserves

-Xcaret Eco Theme Park

-This park offers an abundance of activities for all ages.
+Xcaret Eco Theme Park offers an abundance of activities for all ages.

-A very full day can be spent in Xcaret swimming in underground rivers, snorkeling, seeing a re-enactment of the pre-hispanic ball game, visiting ancient Mayan ruins and topping off the day by watching the spectacular cultural show that is presented every evening.
+A full day can be spent in Xcaret swimming in underground rivers, snorkeling, seeing a re-enactment of the pre-Hispanic ball game, visiting ancient Mayan ruins and topping off the day by watching the spectacular cultural show that is presented every evening.

-In Xel-Ha subterranean currents of fresh water combine with salt water producing a unique ecosystem with multitudes of tropical fish perfect for snorkeling.
+In Xel-Ha Park subterranean currents of fresh water combine with salt water producing a unique ecosystem with multitudes of tropical fish perfect for snorkeling.
 Other activities at this water theme park include floating along the river on inner tubes, swinging over cenotes and swimming with dolphins.
 If you get tired of being in the water you can go on an ecological walking tour through the surrounding jungle, or take a break on "Hammock Island."

 An easy walking tour of the main cave lasts about an hour and allows visitors to witness spectacular geological formations.
 Walking through the park's jungle paths offers the chance to glimpse some of the area's wildlife.

-One of the largest protected areas in Mexico, Sian Ka'an has 2500 square miles of unspoiled natural beauty with unexcavated Mayan ruins, freshwater canals, mangroves, lagoons and inlets.
+Sian Ka’an Biosphere Reserve is one of the largest protected areas in Mexico and has 2500 square miles of unspoiled natural beauty with unexcavated Mayan ruins, fresh water canals, mangroves, lagoons and inlets.
 Visitors can learn about its diverse wildlife and participate in conservation projects.
-Ecological tours of the reserve are offered, as well as kayak tours and flyfishing.
+Ecological tours of the reserve are offered, as well as kayak tours and fly fishing.

-In the ecological parks of the Mayan Riviera the use of regular sunscreens is prohibited for swimming and other water activities because oils can be damaging to the water-life ecology.
+Note: In the ecological parks of the Mayan Riviera the use of regular sunscreens is prohibited for swimming and other water activities because oils can be damaging to the water-life ecology.
 Special eco-friendly sunblocks are allowed and available for purchase throughout the area.